l60nissan/USGS-Test-1/README.md

 ## Overview

-restoration_runs is a library of R scripts used to summarize output of JEM models used in restoration planning for projects such as LOSOM and WERP.
+restoration_runs is a library of R scripts used to summarize/post-process output of JEM models used in restoration planning for projects such as LOSOM and WERP.
 The scripts create figures and maps for each model.

 "process_functions" scripts contain functions that summarize all the data, write it out, and create bar graphs